Design a Successful Photography Website with These TipsJune 30th, 2016

 Backgrounds and Colors

 “Limit your color scheme to neutrals, or if you want to use non-neutral colors, be sure the colors don’t clash with the colors shown in most of your photography.
 Using a graphic or textures, such as in a header, can add to the personality of your website.
 But again, be sure they work with your genre of photography and do not appear more important than your photography, which should be the focus of your website.”

-This article explains how to customize your site menu, which will improve site navigation for your visitors.
 If you’d like to edit the color scheme and font in your theme, we recommend editing your theme in Theme Designer.
 You can learn more about Theme Designer here.

 Design Mistakes to Avoid

 Now that we have covered best practices and elements of good design, let’s discuss what photography website design mistakes to avoid.
 We asked Shari to share the common design mistakes she sees.